utk-team/utk/doc-sources/samplers/Sobol.md

   -o,--out TEXT [out.dat]     Output file (format). {i} splits outputs in multiple files and token is replaced by index.
   --depth UINT [0]            Owen depth (0: no randomness, 32: recommended).
-  --silent                    Silence UTK logs
+  --silent                    Silence UTK logs --JoeAndKuo-filename TEXT   Sobol init table file (Joe&Kuo format).
+If not specified  the [JK03] table is used.
 ```

 </div>